TrurlMcByte/templated/README.md

 * `test1.conf` with permissons 0644
 * `test2.conf` with permissons 0600 and different `key` value

+## Limitation
+Any JSON data must be object (not string or bare array)

 ## All parametrs
 ```
 All the arguments used in the order of declaration and can be called multiple times